Coffeyville Community College History

 Dr. Jim Stringer again was interim president for January 2004 until June of 2004.
 Dr. Don A. Woodburn became the sixth president of the College in August of 2004.
 He helped in obtaining a ten-year accreditation by the Higher Learning Commission and was instrumental in the development of a new women’s residence hall in 2006.

 Linda Moley was named Interim President in September 2010 and was named President in July 2011.
 The College's accreditation was reaffirmed for another ten years by the Higher Learning Commission in 2015.
-CCC received its first million dollar donation from Dr. Terry Powell in 2015.
+CCC received its first million dollar donation from Dr. Terry Powell in 2015 (graduate of class of '62).
 The College officially opened a new men's residence hall, Powell Hall, in September 2015.

 Dr. Marlon Thornburg was named Coffeyville Community College's eighth president in July of 2020.
 Curtis and Janice Harshaw donated the school's second million dollar donation in 2021.
-To date, CCC has received three one million dollar donations with the latest one being received in 2022 from Stephen Rench.
+Curtis (graduate of class '63 and Janice Harshaw graduate of class of '64) donated the school's second million dollar donation in 2021.
+To date, CCC has received three one million dollar donations with the latest one being received in 2022 from Stephen Rench (graduate of class of '49).